nsercresnet/storymaps/content/story/scaling/challenge_2d/best_practices.md

 ---
 ### Best practices and opportunities

 Even when monitoring data are available for 30+ years, we know ecosystems have been changing over centuries.
-For example, current observations of salmon in the Salmon River are very different from historical reports [^2]  <sup>2</sup>.
+For example, current observations of salmon in the Salmon River are very different from historical reports <a href="../references/">[5]</a>.

 <figure>
   <blockquote class="blockquote">